About Us

 Immediately after opening, our first sponsor joined ..
 Bruce Hershenson.
 We wrote continuously about all aspects of the hobby and by the end of the year, we were getting almost 10,000 visitors a month.

 Since that time, we have spearheaded research into every phase, aspect and associated area of movie posters.
-LAMP has grown to over 200,000 pages and now encompasses 28 websites dedicated to major countries film and poster industries, poster artists, sections on stills and production code numbers, 1000s of articles, research and recreation of such areas as litho plate number, censorship stamps, printers logos, studio logos.
+LAMP has grown to over 200,000 pages and now encompasses 28 major countries film and poster industries, poster artists, sections on stills and production code numbers, 1000s of articles, research and recreation of such areas as litho plate number, censorship stamps, printers logos, studio logos.

 And after extensive planning and design, we have built the ONLY movie poster archive that has unlimited capabilities to cross reference and document as much of the worldwide poster industry as possible.
-As of the beginning of 2009, our archive has over 160,000 film titles listed and over 72,000 movie posters documented and cross referenced.
+As of the beginning of 2011, our archive has over 190,000 film titles listed and over 90,000 movie posters documented and cross referenced.

 We primarily target areas that have been completely overlooked by conventional academic facilities.
 We provide information that cannot be found anywhere else and draw approximately 2 million visitors a year to our websites.

-In addition, since our first reference book publication in 1997, we have published a larger reference book on the hobby 'Learn About Movie Posters' (2004), a price guide 'LAMP Dealers Market' (2007), spearheaded research into movie studio production code numbers to help identify unknown production stills with a recurring publication '2007 US Movie Studio Production Codes with 20,000 production numbers and a 2008 US Movie Studio Production Codes with 22,000 production numbers. a research booklet on the Legality of US Movie Posters (2007), and an indepth look at 38 the film and poster industries of 38 major countries around the world with 'Learn About International Movie Posters' (2008).
+In addition, since our first reference book publication in 1997, we have published a larger reference book on the hobby 'Learn About Movie Posters' (2004), a price guide 'LAMP Dealers Market' (2007), spearheaded research into movie studio production code numbers to help identify unknown production stills with a recurring publication '2007 US Movie Studio Production Codes with 20,000 production numbers and a 2008 US Movie Studio Production Codes with 22,000 production numbers. an expansion to world wide with 2009 Movie Studio Production Codes with 25,000 codes, and a reworked expansion in 2011 to 32,000 codes and retitled to Movie Stills Identification Book.

 Our research is used by multitudes of institutions from film institutes, universities, and the Academy of Motion Picture Arts and Sciences as well as dealers and collectors around the world.
 We have been expert witnesses in court cases in Louisiana, Missouri and California.